 But not for the team of lawyers and legal professionals at Stewart J. Guss, Attorney at Law.
 We know how to handle Uber accidents, and our intake department is available for your free consultation, 24 hours a day, seven days a week, at (800) 898-4877—or contact us now by .

-The lawyers and legal professionals at Stewart J. Guss, Attorney at Law, are experienced at handling Uber motor vehicle accident cases.
+The lawyers and legal professionals at Stewart J. Guss, Attorney at Law, are experienced at handling Rideshare motor vehicle accident cases.
 Our knowledgeable legal team can review the facts and circumstances of your accident with you and determine whom you can hold responsible.
 Our attorneys will work extremely hard to obtain fair and just monetary compensation on your behalf.